-This report covers up to Quarter 3 from April to December 2017.
+This report covers the financial year from April 2017 to March 2018.

 The performance data will show whether we are on track to meet our targets or if an areas needs improvement.
 Where improvement is needed then an action plan will be put in place.
 A glossary of terms is attached as an appendix to this document.
 Further information, reports and performance data is available at www.westsussex.gov.uk/fire- emergencies-and-crime/west-sussex- fire-rescue-service/performance-plans- and-reports